Enhancing Interpretability in Deep Reinforcement Learning through Semantic Clustering: Introduction

-\citet{mnih2015human} and \citet{zahavy2016graying} analyzed the semantic distribution of the feature space of DRL in Atari games based on the visualizations using t-distributed Stochastic Neighbor Embedding (t-SNE) \citep{van2008visualizing}.
-However, these studies have certain limitations: (i) their are confined to a few Atari games with fixed scenes, making it challenging to discern whether clustering was due to pixel similarity or semantic understanding, (ii) \citet{zahavy2016graying} manually define features for specific games, limiting the adaptability of their method to other environments, and (iii) both use t-SNE for semantic analysis, which produces unstable results and lacks an automated mechanism for feature clustering.
-Thus, such approaches require significant manual effort for annotating and analyzing a subset of the feature space, preventing a comprehensive semantic analysis in DRL.
+\citet{mnih2015human} and \citet{zahavy2016graying} analyzed the semantic distribution of the DRL feature space for Atari games using t-distributed Stochastic Neighbor Embedding (t-SNE) \citep{van2008visualizing}.
+However, these studies are limited in multiple ways: (i) they are limited to a small set of Atari games with fixed scenes, making it difficult to distinguish whether clustering arises from pixel similarity or semantic understanding, (ii) \citet{zahavy2016graying} manually define features for specific games, imposing substantial human effort, and (iii) both studies rely on t-SNE visualization for semantic analysis, which tends to produce unstable results and lacks an automated clustering mechanism.
+Thus, these approaches require significant manual effort for feature space annotation and analysis, hindering comprehensive semantic analysis and integration into downstream tasks.

-We use Procgen \citep{cobbe2019procgen} as our testbed.
-With its rich semantics and dynamic, procedurally generated environments, Procgen is well-suited to our investigation into semantic clustering in DRL for video games.
-Specifically, we will study the following environments from Procgen: \emph{CoinRun, Ninja, Fruitbot}, and \emph{Jumper}.

-In this paper, we make the following main contributions.
+Specifically, we make the following key contributions in this paper: \begin{itemize}